Automattic/domain-services-client/docs/classes/Automattic-Domain-Services-Client-Response-Domain-Set-Contacts.md

 ## Description:

-- The contacts set operation runs asynchronously at the server
-- A success response indicates that the operation was queued, not completed
+- A success response indicates that the operation was successfully processed.
-- The `Domain\Set\Contacts\Success` and `Domain\Set\Contacts\Fail` events will indicate whether the operation was successful or not

 ---